ozguryazilimas/redmine_toggl/README.md

 [Redmine Toggl](/) is a [Redmine](https://www.redmine.org) plugin to synchronize [Toggl](https://www.toggl.com) time tracking tool entries with Redmine time entries.

 This plugin is compatible with Redmine 4.x and 5.x.
-If you want to use it with Redmine 3.x please use redmine3 branch.
+If you want to use it with Redmine 3.x please use redmine3 branch or redmine5 branch for Redmine 5.x.

 ## Features